Chapter 2: Etiology of Adult Sexual Offending

 - Men who use sexual coercion are more likely to engage in short-term relationships and maintain negative attitudes toward women.
 Men with self-interested motives are more likely to act on aggressive thoughts than those with more compassion or empathy.

-Several other dynamics identified in etiological research warrant further study.
-They include:
+Several other dynamics identified in etiological research warrant further study, including the following:

 - Early maltreatment in childhood development and its impact on attachment.